jacordero/3Dorfi/README.md

 ## Camera Calibration

 The camera calibration procedure uses calibration images to compute camera parameters of the images.
 The are two types of camera parameters: intrinsic parameters and extrinsic parameters.
 From these parameters, a projection matrix can be computed which can be used to map real world coordinates to pixel coordinates and the other way around.
-The intrinsic parameters contain:
+The intrinsic parameters contain focal length, optical center, and skew coefficients.
+Thse parameters are dependent on the camera device.
+The only need to be computed once.
+The extrinsic parameters consist of rotation and translation vectors.
+These vectors need to be computed each time the camera moves with respect to the object being photographed.
+For this project, the intrinsic parameters were computed using the [https://www.mathworks.com/help/vision/ref/cameracalibrator-app.html](MATLAB camera calibration app).
+For each calibration image, using the intrinsic parameters, rotation and translation vectors are computed using OpenCV.
+After computing the required intrinsic and extrinsic parameters, projection matrices are computed and mapped to the corresponding object silhouettes to later generate an octree model.

 For a more in depth explanation about camera parameters, look at the following resources:
 * [https://docs.opencv.org/3.3.1/d4/d94/tutorial_camera_calibration.html](Camera calibration with OpenCV)
 * [http://www.cs.cmu.edu/~16385/s17/] (Lecture slides from section: 8.
 Multi-View Geometry)
 * [https://www.mathworks.com/help/vision/ug/camera-calibration.html] (MatWorks camera calibration tutorial)

 ## Silhouette extraction